Other Benefits

 PART-TIME STAFF

-(B) After 2 years of continuous employment the College will waive specified fees (see below) for 2 classes per term for the staff member or immediate family combined.
+(A) Eligible employees include permanent part-time staff who are consistently scheduled to work 20 hours/week but less that 30 hours/week.
+The College will waive specified fees (see below) up to 2 classes per term for the staff member or immediate family combined.
 Immediate family member is defined as a spouse or child under twenty-five (25) years of age who meets at least one of the following criteria:

 (1) Is the natural child of the College employee.